sureshritika/WeatherApp/README.md

 # Weather App
-A weather app that pulls from the [OpenWeatherMap API](https://openweathermap.org/) to allow users to search for and view the forecast in various cities.
+An Android based Weather App using Kotlin that pulls from the [OpenWeatherMap API](https://openweathermap.org/) to allow users to search for and view the forecast in various cities.

 ### App Walkthough GIF